 Within days of the pope’s burial, Von Dohlen and a group of pro-life Austin leaders rose to that challenge.
 After about a year, Von Dohlen and his wife Pat partnered with friends Chris and Sheri Danze to create the framework for The John Paul II Life Center.
 Their vision was unique to Central Texas: create a respected, pro-life medical clinic, provide assistance and state-of-the-art sonograms for women facing unexpected pregnancies, conduct widespread outreach on chaste living for young people, and education in the science of Natural Family Planning for married couples.

 It would take five years of hard work, and the prayers and support of many, to realize their vision.
-The John Paul II Life Center opened on October 12, 2010, with full tax-exempt status and a passion for building a Culture of Life in Texas.
+ST John Paul II Life Center opened on October 12, 2010, with full tax-exempt status and a passion for building a Culture of Life in Texas.

 Chris & Sheri Danze (left) and Pat & Tim Von Dohlen (right) welcome the Medical Director of the Vitae Clinic and his wife, Dr. Jeremy and Heather Kalamarides, (center) to Austin during a reception at St. John Neumann Catholic Church on August 3, 2010.